Nunavut

 An aerial photo of Nunavut near the Roes Welcome Sound on April 22, 2017

-Nunavut covers 1,836,993.78 km2 (709,267.26 sq mi)[5] of land and 160,930 km2 (62,137 sq mi)[25] of water in Northern Canada.
-The territory includes part of the mainland, most of the Arctic Archipelago, and all of the islands in Hudson Bay, James Bay, and Ungava Bay, including the Belcher Islands, all of which were part of the Northwest Territories from which Nunavut was separated.
+Nunavut covers 1,836,993.78 km2 (709,267.26 sq mi)[5] of land and 160,930 km2 (62,137 sq mi)[28] of water in Northern Canada.
+The territory includes a substantial part of the mainland, most of the Arctic Archipelago, and the waters and islands of Hudson Bay, James Bay, and Ungava Bay; this includes the distant Belcher Islands and Akimiski Island, which were part of the Northwest Territories from which Nunavut was separated.
 This makes it the fifth-largest subnational entity (or administrative division) in the world.
-If Nunavut were a country, it would rank 15th in area.[26]
+If Nunavut were a country, it would rank 15th in area.[29]

 Nunavut has long land borders with the Northwest Territories on the mainland and a few Arctic islands, and with Manitoba to the south of the Nunavut mainland; it also meets Saskatchewan to the southwest at a quadripoint, and has a short land border with Newfoundland and Labrador on Killiniq Island.
-The boundary with the Northwest Territories roughly approximates the tree line in Canada.[27]
-Nunavut shares maritime borders with the provinces of Quebec, Ontario, Manitoba, and with constituent country Greenland, with which it also shares a land border on Hans Island.
+The boundary with the Northwest Territories roughly approximates the tree line in Canada.[30]
+Nunavut shares maritime borders with the provinces of Quebec, Ontario, and Manitoba; these run along the shoreline of those provinces to include the entirety of the involved bays under Nunavut jurisdiction, rather than the usual arrangement of running through the middle of a body of water.[31]
+With Greenland, a constituent country of the Danish Realm, it shares a primarily maritime international border that includes a short land border on Hans Island.

-Nunavut's highest point is Barbeau Peak (2,616 m or 8,583 ft) on Ellesmere Island.
-The population density is 0.019 persons/km2 (0.05 persons/sq mi), one of the lowest in the world.
-By comparison, Greenland has approximately the same area and nearly twice the population.[28]
+Nunavut's highest point is Barbeau Peak (2,616 m (8,583 ft)) on Ellesmere Island.
+The population density is Script error: No such module "Pop density"., one of the lowest in the world.
+By comparison, Greenland has approximately the same area and nearly twice the population.[32]

 Climate